 When possible, put your phone away and turn off notifications.
 Also, do your best to find a quiet spot with no radio or TV to compete with whatever it is you’re trying to learn.

 Once you do all of this, you can learn how to take your learning to the next level in this video:

 It may seem obvious, but there’s a direct link between proper nutrition and learning outcomes.
 Nutrient deficiencies can cause you to feel like you’re in a haze, which is a surefire recipe for slow learning.

-Combat that by eating a healthy balanced diet filled with plenty of fresh fruits and vegetables.
+Combat that by eating a healthy, balanced diet filled with plenty of fresh fruits and vegetables.
 Fatty acids have been linked with memory and brain-boosting, so make sure to eat fish and nuts or try an omega-3 supplement.

 Another healthy way to boost your learning is to get plenty of sleep.
 When we sleep, our brains sort through our experiences from the day.
 Some synaptic connections erode while others are strengthened during sleep.
-This just means that your brain requires deep sleep to strengthen memories, which means you have to sleep in order to learn.
+This just means that your brain requires deep sleep to strengthen memories, so you have to sleep in order to learn.